5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 Tools and materials to make the Boho large hemp rope pendantsTools and materials to make the Boho large hemp rope pendants

-Step 1: Construct the Mold
+Step 1: Build the Mold

 place the large yoga ball on the floor and set your larger bowl upside down on top of it